-Most of us probably know someone who has had an ACL tear/reconstruction or have watched a football or basketball player be carted off the field or court with what the announcers assume is an ACL injury.
-Just what is an ACL and where is it located; and did you know...Read More about ALC, PCL, MCL, LCL - What are they and where are they located?
+Most of us probably know someone who has had an ACL reconstruction/tear.
+Many people have also watched as athletes are carted out of the arena with what announcers presume is an ACL injury.
+The content below will cover what an ACL is and where is it located.
+It also shares...Read More about ALC, PCL, MCL, LCL - What are they and where are they located?

 One of the most common injuries in sports is a stress fracture.
 Stress fractures are tiny cracks in a bone.
 They are caused by repetitive force, often from overuse such as repeatedly jumping up and down or running long distances, which fatigues the muscles making them unable to absorb added...Read More about Stress Fractures

 Winter has arrived, and with the snow and ice comes a greater risk for falls.
 Here are some great tips to help prevent falls during these snowy days of winter: 1.
 Wear shoes/boots with good traction and/or invest in some of the “ice trackers” now that are made for walking...Read More about Tips to Prevent Falls in the Winter